How Long Does It Take For A Child To Learn to Swim

 With private lessons, you can speed up the process of learning to swim.

-Swimming organisations like Swim England define it a swimmer who can swim at least 100 meters continuously with comfort and ease using recognisable and different swimming strokes both on front and back.
-According to Swim England, a child must swim at least 100 meters with ease to be classed as water-safe.
+Swim England defines a confident swimmer is a swimmer who can swim at least 100 meters continuously with comfort and ease using recognisable and different swimming strokes both on front and back.
+Also based on Swim England, a child must swim at least 100 meters with ease to be classed as water-safe.

 Of course, the younger children start to learn to swim, the faster they will learn to swim.
 In the early years of swimming, the priority for a swim teacher is to help a learner to be truly comfortable in water regardless of age.